Scheduled at 2:15pm in Westminster II on Wednesday, November 14 (2018).#17708

 - UD has a rich history in the design of physical spaces, commercial products, services, and IT.

 - Campuses can take intentional steps to promote UD in all aspects of all college/university offerings.

-Administrative/Campus Policy, Alternate Format, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Information Resources, Legal, Uncategorized, Web/Media Access
+Accessible Course Design, Administrative/Campus Policy, Alternate Format, Legal, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 Dr. Sheryl Burgstahler founded and directs the DO-IT (Disabilities, Opportunities, Internetworking, and Technology) Center and the ATC (Access Technology Center) as part of her role as Director of Accessible Technology Services at the University of Washington (UW).
 These centers promote (1) the support the success of students with disabilities in postsecondary education and careers and (2) the development of facilities, IT, services, and learning activities that are welcoming and accessible to individuals with disabilities.
 The ATC focuses efforts at the UW; the DO-IT Center reaches national and international audiences with the support of federal, state, corporate, foundation, and private funds.
 Dr. Burgstahler is an affiliate professor in the UW College of Education.
 She developed and taught the Accessibility and Compliance in Online Education online course offered by Rutgers University and currently teaches graduate courses in applications of universal design in higher education at City University of New York and Saint Louis University.